Mongory

 This helps you understand how your query is being processed and can be useful for debugging complex conditions.

-Or use the debugger for detailed matching process:
+Or use trace for detailed matching process:

 # Execute your query